 Brazilian Micro Sword should be grown in nutrient-rich soil.
 Although there is no specific substrate that must be used, finding the right one can have a significant impact on the plant’s health.
 A good substrate with nutritious macronutrients will help Lilaeopsis Brasiliensis reach its full potential.

 An alternative solution to finding the perfect substrate will be supplementation.
 Regularly adding liquid fertilizer is another safe option, as long as it is done properly.
 The fertilizer used should have phosphates, nitrate, and other micro-nutrients.
 A good example of a fertilizer that can be used would be Seachem Flourish Excel Bioavailable Carbon.
 Keep in mind that the product should not be used when cycling the tank.
-It has antibacterial properties, which can end up killing beneficial bacterial and disrupting the cycle.
+It has antibacterial properties, which can end up killing beneficial bacteria and disrupting the cycle.

 Brazilian Micro Sword can survive and do quite well in a variety of conditions.
 However, the amount of light that the plant receives will definitely be a deciding factor in its growth.
 For the foliage to reach its full potential and size, the light intensity provided should be 2 to 3 watts per gallon of water or more.